 A low-code approach can accomplish the same basic appointment feature integration in 2 days, and will also bring down the timeline for a full-fledged solution.
 Correspondingly, the overheads and cost in this case will also be lower.

-- Stay within scope at first: Keep the testing to within the scope of the training.
+- Stay within scope at first: Keep testing within the scope of the training.
 Just because you can enter anything into the AI interface doesn’t mean you should.

 - Prepare a good test set: The efficacy of the testing depends on the data set chosen.
-Try to prepare queries that are scenario based, descriptive, representative of real questions asked by users and which have well-defined answers.
+Try to prepare queries that are scenario-based, descriptive, representative of real questions asked by users, and have well-defined answers.

 - Test-Analyse-Action: Adopt an iterative approach where trainers go through a statistically significant sample size of user query data daily for one or two weeks.
 In every iteration, look for improvements of 10 to 20 percentage points.

 - Keep an eye on the coverage ratio: The analytics you measure to track the improvements in performance have to include Coverage Ratio.
 This gives you an idea of how many of the questions that users asked were the bot trained for.
-If the ratio is around 70-80%, it means the questions are well selected and representative of what real user ask.
+If the ratio is around 70-80%, it means the questions are well-selected and representative of what the real user asks.
 If it is much lower, then you should revisit the questions and replace some to represent real user questions more accurately.